colin6756/gwas-gene-discovery/README.md

 ## Prerequisites
-* The script can run on any machine able to access linux terminal with either python 2.7 and above or python 3.
+* The script can run on any computer with access to Python2.7 and above or any versions of Python3.

 * The program does not require heavy computational resources.
-However, as the user may prefer high performance computing the instructions on how to set up and run the program on Rothhpc4 server at Rothamsted Research managed by the Easybuild framework bas been included below.
-The User should read instructions specific to any other HPC frameworks.
+However, as the user may prefer high performance computing the instructions on how to set up and run the program on a node managed by the Easybuild framework has been included below.
+The User should read set up instructions specific to any other HPC frameworks.

-* In addition to either Python version, the user should ensure they have installed Requests, Pandas and Numpy module into Python path.
+* In addition to either Python version, the user should ensure they have installed Requests, Pandas and Numpy libraries into Python path.
 See **3.
 Installing requests** in **Instructions** on how to do this.

 * Python virtual environments, e.g. virtualenv for python2 or pyvenv for python3.
-Virtual environment is required for installation of numpy and pandas.
+If the user does not have root permission on Easybuild a virtual environment is required for installation of numpy and pandas through pip.